 Nationwide Asthma Screening Program Finds People at Risk and Helps those Diagnosed Take Control

-UPLAND - Adults and child with symptoms such as wheezing, coughing and shortness of breath can find out if they are at risk for asthma through the 16th annual Nationwide Asthma Screening Program.
-The program, sponsored by the American College of Allergy, Asthma and Immunology (ACCAAI), has screened an estimated 124,000 people and referred more than half for further diagnosis.
+Adults and child with symptoms such as wheezing, coughing and shortness of breath can find out if they are at risk for asthma through the annual Nationwide Asthma Screening Program.
+The program, sponsored by the American College of Allergy, Asthma and Immunology (ACCAAI), has screened an estimated 115,000 people and referred more than half for further diagnosis.

-Board-certified allergist Sandra M. Gawchik, D.O. will offer a free screening program on Thursday, May 3, from 10 a.m. to 2 p.m. in the main lobby at Crozer-Chester Medical Center.
+Board-certified allergist, Sandra M. Gawchik, D.O. will offer a free screening program on Tuesday, May 7 from 10 a.m. to 4 p.m. in the main lobby at Crozer-Chester Medical Center.
 The program is one of more than 200 locations across the country.

 Allergists encourage anyone who is experiencing breathing problems or uncontrolled asthma to attend a screening.
-Participants will:
+The screening programs participants will:

 - Answer a short Life Quality or Kids Asthma Check survey to help determine if they have asthma or if their asthma is under control.